lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 ret = agent.run(url=url, objective=obj)
 ```

+Again, a link will be output to review the trajectory generation in our `Agent Studio`.

-We can now use our `PyTestExporter` to convert the `trajectory` created by our Agent into a PyTest file that can be used for web testing.
+Once we are happy with our trajectory, we can now use our `PyTestExporter` to convert the `trajectory` object returned from our WebAgent into a PyTest file that can be used for web testing.

 ```python
 from lavague.exporter.selenium import PyTestExporter